yie1d/pydoll/README.md

 We believe that powerful automation shouldn't require you to become an expert in configuration or constantly fight with bot protection systems.
 With Pydoll, you can focus on what really matters: your automation logic, not the underlying complexity or protection systems.

-### 🚀 Major Update in Development: Enhanced Stealth and Humanization Capabilities

-Pydoll is undergoing a significant development phase focused on incorporating advanced techniques for bot detection evasion and more realistic user interaction simulation.

-This update is based on extensive technical research and will include both substantial documentation improvements and new library features.

-**Highlights of the Upcoming Release:**

-* **Integrated Humanization Features:** Native implementations for:
-    * **Mouse Interaction:** Simulation of cursor paths using Bezier curves, variable speeds based on Fitts's Law principles, and randomized click offsets.
-Event sequences (`mousemove`, `mousedown`, `mouseup`, `click`) will be handled automatically.
-    * **Keyboard Input:** Character-by-character typing with randomized `Dwell` (key press duration) and `Flight` (time between keys) times.
-Optional simulation of typing errors and corrections.
-    * **Scroll Simulation:** Physics-based scrolling mimicking momentum and inertia.
-    * **Timing Variations:** Introduction of randomized delays ("cognitive time") before and after actions to avoid predictable automation patterns.
-* **Comprehensive Documentation Overhaul:** A new series of in-depth technical guides ("Deep Dives") covering:
-    * **Network Fingerprinting:** Analysis of TCP/IP, TLS/JA3, and HTTP/2 characteristics.
-Includes practical examples like **building custom HTTP and SOCKS5 proxy servers** and discussing proxy detection techniques.
-    * **Browser Fingerprinting:** Detailed exploration of `navigator` properties, Client Hints, Canvas/WebGL rendering, font detection, and screen attributes.
-    * **Behavioral Fingerprinting:** Analysis of mouse dynamics, keystroke patterns (including bigram timing), scroll physics, and event sequencing.
-    * **Advanced Browser Control:** Extensive documentation on using `browser_preferences` to modify hundreds of internal Chromium settings for granular control over performance, privacy, and fingerprinting.
-    * **Practical Examples:** Including configurations for **Docker environments** and common evasion scenarios.

-The aim is to provide users with both the theoretical understanding and the practical tools within Pydoll to create automation flows that are significantly harder to detect.

-**Follow the progress by starring the repository ⭐!**

 ## 🌟 What makes Pydoll special?

 - **Zero Webdrivers**: Say goodbye to webdriver compatibility issues